exasol/project-keeper/README.md

 ## Usage

-The verification is automatically bound to the maven `package` lifecycle phase.
+The verification is bound to the maven `package` lifecycle phase.
 So it is automatically executed if you run `mvn package` or `mvn verify`.

 You can also run the checks manually using: